 - Brainwashing: brainwashing requires total control over someone, do not work on everyone -possibly only work on a minority of people-, take a long time, and its effects tend to dissipate with time

-- Propaganda to control the world from a single, small group: the idea that government, CIA, Jews, or any specific small group can control what everyone else thinks and do is a misplaced belief in the power of any single group to dominate all others and control the world.
-Luckily, the world is far messier, and far more complex to be manipulated in some fantasy war-room
+- World control by a small subset of people: the idea that government, CIA, Jews, or any specific small group of people can control what everyone thinks and does thanks to the power of propaganda is a failure of appreciating the complexity of our world.
+Yes, propaganda is powerful.
+But, luckily, the world is far messier, and far more complex to be manipulated in some fantasy war-room

 - Hannibal Lecter types of predators: that’s just a BS Hollywood movie

 - Psychopathy: psychopathy a mental disorder.
-And while some psychopaths are good users of dark psychology, many aren’t (just like non-psychopaths)
+And while some psychopaths are good users of dark psychology, many aren’t.

 - Creepy pictures: clowns, dolls without eyes, Halloween costumes… Those are not dark psychology, they’re just creepy artwork

 I don’t know why, but google “dark psychology”, and you get a bunch of creepy pictures.